 If there is one place on earth that is truly paradise, it's Bora Bora.

-And on the hottest, most beautiful day of my trip, I wasted more than 90 minutes inside a crowded gift shop, choosing souvenirs.
-Which tacky set of matching shot glasses would best capture the essence of my trip?
+And on the hottest, most beautiful day of my trip, I wasted more than 90 minutes inside a crowded gift shop, choosing expensive souvenirs.
+Which tacky set of overpriced matching shot glasses would best capture the essence of my trip?
 I didn't even like shot glasses, but I had to choose something, right?
 Nope.
 Take only memories, leave only footprints.
+And save money while you're at it!

-Follow my top 5 tips for eco travel - so you don't have to make the same mistakes I did!
+Follow my 3 ways to save money while travelling - so you don't have to make the same mistakes I did!

-Some travel destinations like Bora Bora don't have natural water springs, so incredible quantities of bottled water are flown in from other countries.
-If you're staying for a week like I did, and buy several water bottles per day, that could add up to more than 20 or even 30 bottles over the trip, which is an excessive waste of plastic.
+Some travel destinations don't have natural water springs, or the water is unclean, so incredible quantities of bottled water are flown in from other countries.
+If you're staying at your destination for a week like I did, and buy several water bottles per day, that could add up to more than 20 or 30 bottles over the trip, which is an excessive waste of money, not to mention plastic.
 Instead, you can bring reusable water bottles like I did, and boil the water each night to prepare for the next day.
 Alternatively, I know some people like using chlorine tabs to clean the tap water before drinking.

 About My Trip